Annual Report 2016/17

-A Partnership for Progress in Stirling - First year annual report
+A Partnership for Progress in Stirling - First Annual Report 2012/13

-Right now the Council faces a 12% reduction in its funding from the Scottish Government and is having to make £24m in savings.
-In order to ensure that the priorities set by the Partnership Administration are met, the Council is working hard to find ways of doing more for less.
+Right now the Council faces a 12% reduction in its funding from Scottish Government and is having to make £24m in savings.
+In order to ensure that the priorities set by the Partnership Administration is being met, the Council is working hard to find ways of doing more for less.

-Each Autumn the Annual Report presents an update on the progress made during the previous financial year towards our objectives:
+Previous Annual Reports presenting an update on the progress made during the financial year towards our objectives are published below:

 We would like to hear your feedback on the Annual Report, so that changes can be made to make it even more user friendly.
 We have therefore set up a short survey which should only take a couple of minutes to complete.
 This can be accessed here.